jhroemer/jhroemer.github.io/blog/2022-05-09-typing-your-api-routes-with-template-literal-types.md

   const encodedBranchName = encodeURIComponent(branchName);
   return `/projects/${projectId}/branches/${encodedBranchName}`;
 };

-export type GetBranchRoute = `/projects/${number}/branches/${string}`;
 ```

-There's reduced overhead of calling the endpoint when doing it like this, since the function correctly documents the needed/available parameters, and makes sure that the endpoint route is correctly formatted.
-The function can for example ensure that the parameters are encoded correctly, that the body is formatted as it should etc.
+There's reduced overhead of calling the endpoint when using a function like the above, since the function correctly documents the needed/available parameters, and makes sure that the endpoint route is correctly formatted.
+The function can for example ensure that the parameters are encoded correctly or that the body is formatted as it should.